DavideDaz/EntuData/_posts/2020-02-02-OptimizersComparisonAdaGrad.md

 ## RMSProp optimizer

-The RMSProp optimizer uses a decay rate $$\rho$$ for the accumulated gradient that damps the effect of the systematic high values of a parameter partial derivative.
+The RMSProp optimizer uses a decay rate $$\rho$$ for the accumulated gradient that damps the effect of the systematic high values of a parameter's partial derivative.

 ## RMSProp implementation